 - Shocking sensation.

 - Excessive sweating.

-The main causes of Peripheral Neuropathy are the Diabetes.
-Both type 1 diabetes or type 2 diabetes results in this disorder and is termed as the diabetic polyneuropathy.
-In this condition, higher levels of glucose in the blood cause severe damages to the blood vessels which supplies blood to the supply peripheral nervous system.
-The other factors resulting in the nerve damage are:
+The main cause of Peripheral Neuropathy is diabetes.
+Both type 1 diabetes or type 2 diabetes result in this disorder and is termed as diabetic polyneuropathy.
+In this condition, higher levels of glucose in the blood cause severe damage to the blood vessels which supply blood to the supply peripheral nervous system.
+The other causes of peripheral neuropathy are: